ghcjs/ghcjs/README.markdown

  * GHC 7.4.1 source configured and used to do a build

 If you built the integrated version you will have the source ready to go.
-If not you will need to follow the steps in Building Prelude.
-The unit tests will lock for the ghc source in ../ghc and the for the closure compiler in ~/closure-compiler/compiler.jar and library in ~/closure-library
+If not, you will need to follow the steps in Building Prelude.
+The unit tests will look for the ghc source in `../ghc` and the for the closure compiler in `~/closure-compiler/compiler.jar` and library in `~/closure-library`

 Installing
 ----------